 How to Choose the Best Cold Weather Sleeping Bag

 Despite being a great compact winter sleeping bag, down is unfortunately far more expensive than even the best synthetic winter sleeping bag.
-However down sleeping bags are incredibly durable, and the best down sleeping bag will last you for years.
+However, down sleeping bags are incredibly durable, and the best down sleeping bag will last you for years.
 Another negative is that down tends to lose its ability to insulate if it gets wet.
-To avoid this issue many manufacturers, treat the down with a durable water repellent.
+To avoid this issue, many manufacturers treat the down with a durable water repellent.
 The quality of down is measured by a fill power index from 400 to 900 – the higher the fill power index, the better the weight to warmth ratio of the sleeping bag.

 If you are looking for the best price sleeping bags or just one of the cheap winter sleeping bags, you should opt for a synthetic insulated sleeping bag.
-Synthetic insulated sleeping bags are so much cheaper than down as well as being quick-drying and insulates even if it gets wet.
+Synthetically insulated sleeping bags are so much cheaper than down as well as being quick-drying and insulates even if it gets wet.
 A Synthetic winter sleeping bag also tends to be better for people suffering allergies.
-The negative about synthetic insulated sleeping bags is that it doesn’t pack down as small as down, so not ideal when space is a premium.
+The negative about synthetically insulated sleeping bags is that it doesn’t pack down as small as down, so not ideal when space is a premium.

 2. Temperature Rating

 You will need to consider the temperature of the environment you will be camping in to choose a sleeping bag that will keep you warm enough.
 Unfortunately, manufacturers don’t use a standard temperature rating system and so choosing an appropriate winter weight sleeping bag can be difficult.
-Basically, the rating is a guess as to the ideal temperature the average person will keep warm in the sleeping bag.
+Basically, the rating is a guess as to the ideal temperature; the average person will keep warm in the sleeping bag.

-The one universal rating method that you may see on a sleeping bag is the EN13537 rating – the European standard for labeling sleeping bags.
+The one universal rating method that you may see on a sleeping bag is the EN13537 rating – the European standard for labelling sleeping bags.
 This standard expresses temperature ratings in the following way: